The Gene Ail for the Attachment–Invasion Locus Protein of Yersinia enterocolitica Biotype 1A Strains Is Located on the Genomes of Novel Prophages

 Abstract

-The attachment-invasion locus protein Ail of pathogenic Yersinia strains is an important virulence factor for both invasion of eucaryotic cells as well as serum resistance.
-In other Yersinia strains, e.g. those belonging to biotype (BT) 1A of Yersinia enterocolitica, ail has only occasionally been described.
-Sequence analysis of 370 BT 1A isolates in our laboratory revealed 41 (11.1%) being ail-positive.
-Most of these isolates were recovered from minced meat and wild boars and belong to 17 MLST allele profiles.
-A closer look at DNA sequences surrounding ail disclosed that the gene of most isolates is embedded in DNA regions encoding phage proteins.
-The genomes of four prophages belonging to four different phylogenetic clusters were determined and analysed by in silico studies.
-They have sizes of 34.9 and 50.7 kb and are closely related to each other, but not to known phages.
-Unlike other regions of the prophages, the integrases and attachment sites of some of them diverge leading to different integration sites in the isolates.
-In a fifth cluster, ail is relocated at a different position on the Y. enterocolitica chromosome, but surrounded by prophage-related sequences.
-In addition, highly pathogenic 1B/O:8 strains contain a DNA segment including ail that is similar to the prophage sequences determined in this study.
+The attachment–invasion locus protein Ail of pathogenic Yersinia strains is an important virulence factor, both for invasion of eucaryotic cells and for serum resistance.
+In other Yersinia strains, e.g., those belonging to biotype (BT) 1A of Yersinia enterocolitica, ail has only occasionally been described.
+Sequence analysis of 370 BT 1A isolates in our laboratory revealed 41 (11.1%) which were ail-positive.
+Most of these isolates were recovered from minced meat and tonsils of wild boars, and belonged to 17 MLST allele profiles.
+A closer look at DNA sequences surrounding ail disclosed that the gene in most isolates is embedded in DNA regions encoding phage proteins.
+The genomes of four prophages belonging to four different phylogenetic clusters were determined and analyzed by in silico studies.
+These have sizes of 34.9 and 50.7 kb, and are closely related to each other but not to known phages.
+Unlike other regions of the prophages, the integrases and attachment sites of some of them diverge, leading to different integration sites in the isolates.
+In a fifth cluster, ail is relocated at a position on the Y. enterocolitica chromosome that is several hundred kilobases apart from those of the other clusters, but surrounded by prophage-related sequences.
+In addition, highly pathogenic 1B/O:8 strains contain a DNA segment which includes ail and is 65 to 94% identical to the prophage sequences determined in this study.

 Article activity feed